knod/playback/README.md

 **`.transformFragment( str )`**

 YOU CAN USE THIS TO SKIP FRAGMENTS.
 Will be given a string - the current fragment -  and must return a string, either the same one or a different one.
 Also a terrible name.
 This won't actually transform the fragment in the array.
 It'll transform, basically, a copy of the fragment.
 It is a function that takes a string (the currently calculated fragment) and returns a string.
-If you return '$$skip$$', that fragment will be skipped.
+If you return '@@skip@@', that fragment will be skipped.
 Right now it's just used for skipping, but in future this'll be your last chance to output something different than the current fragment.

 **`.checkRepeat( str )`**